Tag Archives: movies

 Watch the short promotional video here.

-Another change is that the series is becoming monthly instead of weekly.
-The 2025 spring series is scheduled for February 2, March 2, April 6, and May 4.
-Tentatively, a fall series will be scheduled for September 7, October 5, November 2, and December 7.
+Another change is that the class continues as a monthly series instead of weekly.
+The 2025 Fall series is scheduled for September 7, October 5, November 2, and December 7.

 Continue reading Faith and Film at Film Alley (Informal Class for the Community)